-- We encourage you to become familiar with the counselors and resources available at the Twardowski Career Development Center.
-Their resources are valuable to you even before you begin to seek internships and/or jobs. - You can consult advisors of department disciplines-specialists in education, literature, journalism, professional and technical writing, or creative writing-to discuss graduate school options and professional opportunities. - Throughout the academic year, the department offers workshops on career possibilities, preparation, and graduate school.
-We also invite alumni of the department to discuss their experience in the English major and how it has supported them throughout their careers.
+- We encourage you to become familiar with the counselors and resources available at the Twardowski Career Development Center beginning in your first year.
+Their resources are valuable to you even before you begin to seek internships and/or jobs. - You can consult advisors of department disciplines-specialists in literature, journalism, professional and technical writing, linguistics, or creative writing-to discuss graduate school options and professional opportunities. - Throughout the academic year, the department offers workshops on career possibilities, preparation, and graduate school.
+We also invite alumni of the department to discuss their experience in the English major - and how it has supported them throughout their careers.